-7 Interesting True Bay Leaf Tea Benefits (Bay Laurel)
+7 True Bay Leaf Tea Benefits (Laurel Bay Leaves)

 the benefits of bay leaf tea come from true bay leaves